Analyzing Ethan Allen Interiors (NYSE:ETD) and Bassett Furniture Industries (NASDAQ:BSET)

 Profitability

-This table compares Ethan Allen Interiors and Bassett Furniture Industries’ net margins, return on equity and return on assets.
+This table compares Bassett Furniture Industries and Ethan Allen Interiors’ net margins, return on equity and return on assets.

 |Net Margins